'How about you resign?' Leaders spar after failed meeting

 The one item on the agenda was to set a date to place the initiative in front of voters.
 The meeting was called one year to the day after thousands of signatures were delivered to the city secretary's office.
 The issue has yet to be scheduled for voters.

-The HPFA had to sue the city after months passed and nothing was done with the petition.
+The HPFFA had to sue the city after months passed and nothing was done with the petition.

+"The chaos we saw at Houston City Hall today reflects the pressure being put on city council members behind the scenes," said HPFFA president Marty Lancton in a statement.
+"The political smoke and mirrors is disappointing, but predictable."

 It seeks equal pay with police officers in the city of Houston.